thebearingedge/timdav.is/source/_posts/UNIX-Domain-Sockets-vs-TCP-Sockets.md

 server.listen(path[, backlog][, callback])
 ```

-So after a quick bit of reading I came to understand that a [UNIX domain socket](https://en.wikipedia.org/wiki/Unix_domain_socket) can be used to set up bi-directional communication between processes, much like TCP connections, but without the overhead (or security implications) of using the operating system's network stack.
+So after a quick bit of reading I came to understand that a [UNIX domain socket](https://en.wikipedia.org/wiki/Unix_domain_socket) can be used to set up bi-directional communication between processes, much like TCP connections, but without the overhead (or security implications) of using any networking facilities.
 These sockets are represented as files _in the filesystem hierarchy_ as opposed to just file descriptors (see [Everything is a file](https://en.wikipedia.org/wiki/Everything_is_a_file)).
 This means that you can actually see the file once it's been created by the socket server program.

 > If the UNIX domain socket (that is visible as a file system path) is created and used in conjunction with one of Node.js' API abstractions such as net.createServer(), it will be unlinked as part of server.close().
 [&mdash; nodejs.org/docs](https://nodejs.org/docs/latest-v10.x/api/net.html#net_identifying_paths_for_ipc_connections)